OnePlaceLive Scenarios Unleashed: Project Management

 - Resources (folder) - background information and resources used during project initiation are stored here

 - Operations, Legal & Financial (folders) - these folders represent three different functional areas of the business.
-Operations is responsible for the actual work performed in delivering the project and generates the most documentation.
+Operations are responsible for the actual work performed in delivering the project and generates the most documentation.

-- Email library for storing all email sent and received that related to this project.
+- Email library for storing all emails sent and received that related to this project.
 This library has been created from the OnePlaceMail Email library template so that columns exist for all standard email properties and are automatically captured.

 - Tasks list for tracking all project tasks and assignment to project team members

 - Issues list for tracking any issues that arise during the project

 - Calendar for tracking project milestone dates

 Each project list item in the Project Register (of the top-level Project Management Office site) contains a link to the relevant project sub-site.
 The following image shows the Project Register and links to the project sub-sites.

 - Delivering the solution to different user groups within the company

 - The decline in useability of the solution as the number of project sites grows